csigritz/AutoPiP/README.md

 - The extension works automatically when enabled
 - PiP will activate automatically when:
-  - A video is actively playing
+  - A video is actively playing including audio
-  - You switch to another tab
+  - You switch to another tab/app
 - PiP will deactivate automatically when:
   - You return to the video tab